stormqloud/kazoo-tgbbok/fax.md

 Kazoo has inbound and outbound faxing to/from PDF.

 Faxing has progressed from 3.16 to 3.18 and now 3.19.
-There are certainly more parts to faxing on Kazoo then are documented.
+There are certainly more parts to faxing on Kazoo then are documented here.
 As they say, the best documentation is the source code..

 I have had success in backporting the fax application from "master/3.20" to 3.18.